WORK

 I decided to apply for an apprenticeship with the Central Oregon Carpenters’ Union Local 271.
 It was a drawn out process over several months with an application, a written exam, culminating in a sit-down interview with a couple of skeptical guys.
 I was the first woman to ever apply there and the first woman that local turned down.
 I wasn’t crushed.
 In the meantime, I’d learned that union carpenters in the Northwest worked on commercial sites and built the formwork that would be stripped away after the concrete pours cured enough.
 I wanted to keep swinging hammers with friends on old houses and have a raucous good time!
 This became a dream deferred for over five years until the stars lined up for me in Olympia.

-After moving here and taking a leap into college studies for a few quarters, I stubbornly persuaded Evergreen into accepting my winter 1979 internship learning contract with Janes of All Trades, an under-the-table business created in 1978 by Mic Harper and Helen Thornton, seemingly fearless carpenters transplanted from California.
+After moving here and taking a brief leap into college studies for a few quarters, I stubbornly persuaded Evergreen into accepting my winter 1979 internship learning contract with Janes of All Trades, an under-the-table business created in 1978 by Mic Harper and Helen Thornton, seemingly fearless carpenters transplanted from California.
 They were in the process of building a habitable dormer on top of someone’s garage out Steamboat Island Road.
 The academic dean I met with to press my candidacy for a credit-generating internship found my proposal entirely too vocational, so I threw all kinds of feminist, second wave “Rosie the Riveter” arguments at him.
 I succeeded in moving forward with using financial aid to fund my internship so the Janes wouldn’t have to pay me to learn while they ran their job.

-The second wave of young “Rosies” was barely underway in some cities in the 1970s.
+The second wave of young “Rosies” was underway in some cities in the 1970s.
 My grandmother had recently retired from McDonnell-Douglas Aircraft and would spend the next three decades bedridden in pain, supporting the likes of Ronald Reagan and a couple dozen stray cats, all while hollering at the umpires of baseball games on her television in Pasadena, California.
 Towards the end of her life and under great physical duress, my brother moved her north to my parents’ home in Corvallis.
 She had been a proud union tradeswoman.
 I went the route of being self-employed in a collective.

 Confidently strolling into the old, sagging wooden floored Rowland Lumber one day to buy a useful tool for my growing arsenal, I asked to see the kitty paws.
 I got blank looks in response from the two guys behind the counter.
 I asked again and the older guy asked what I was looking for.
 What did it do?
 I described driving this tool by hammer into the wood under nailheads to then get leverage to pull and remove said nails.
-They both started to laugh loudly and suggested that perhaps I meant a cat’s paw?
+They simultaneously started to laugh loudly and suggested that perhaps I meant a cat’s paw?
 At that moment, I flushed red and realized the friendly banter on the Janes worksite included using an invented diminutive for this demolition tool.
 I was so embarrassed.
 I KNEW that a novice dude would never have made that mistake because the guys he worked for weren’t that silly.
 I bought my first cat’s paw and slunk away.

 Three months later, upon the dissolution of Janes of All Trades and the creation of not one, but two licensed and bonded women’s construction companies in Olympia, I dropped out of Evergreen and emerged as a full fledged carpenter dyke!
 I am still surprised that back in 1979, it was not that hard to get licensed and bonded in Washington, just requiring some front money for the insurance bond and a bunch of paperwork with the feds, state and city.
 Carol Elwood, Cathy Cox, and I came up with the name NOZAMA Construction for our business, which we thought was side-splitting hilarious.
 We imagined a small fleet of NOZAMA pickup trucks sometime in the future, with that clever name blazing above the bumpers, reading AMAZON in the rear view mirrors of vehicles in front of us!
 We got the idea from seeing ECNALUBMA in our rear view mirrors to alert us to move out of the way of an AMBULANCE.
 This was long before Jeff Bezos co-opted that name of powerful women warriors for his behemoth enterprise.
 Well, these three aspiring amazons had places to go and houses to rebuild!